 United States Copyright Office: "Copyright is a form of protection provided by the laws of the United States (title 17, U. S. Code) to the authors of “original works of authorship,” including literary, dramatic, musical, artistic, and certain other intellectual works".

-Missouri State University has a copyright policy but this subject guide provides links to more practical tools that help you decide how to use materials in an academic setting.
+Missouri State University has a copyright policy.
+This subject guide provides links to practical tools that can help you decide how to use materials in your setting.